 MASTERS DEGREE IN BIBLICAL STUDIES

 Our Masters Degree in Biblical Studies program is an advanced academic degree that provides students with an opportunity for in-depth biblical study at an advanced level.
 Students will acquire advanced competence in one of the following disciplines: Old Testament, New Testament, theology (including spiritual theology) or church history and develop advanced skills in theological research and writing – including engagement with primary resources, scholarly exchange in a peer community, and communication of research results for the church and the academy.
 Students must have at least a Bachelors in a ministry-related field of study (i.e. Christian Education, Ministry, Theology, Biblical Studies, Divinity, Counseling, etc.) at least 126 semester hours, with least a 3.0 GPA, at least three years of verifiable ministry leadership experience and three ministry references in order to be accepted into this program of study.
+Qualified graduates are eligible for appointment as a State, Regional, or National Bishop in our Ambassadors Ministerial Fellowship.
+Qualified graduates are eligible for appointment as a District Bishop in our Ambassadors Ministerial Fellowship.

 This course helps students to understand and communicate Biblical Truths in a easy-to-understand manner.
 Covered in the course are creation and the fall of man, faith and regeneration, justification and adoption, prayer and worship, angels, Satan, resurrection and judgement, and the church.